joe-shenouda/awesome-cyber-skills/README.md

 # awesome-cyber-skills
 A curated list of hacking environments where you can train your cyber skills legally and safely

+For everyone in the Information Security business, it's important to understand the enemy, the hacker.
+Understanding the enemy makes you the best defender you can be to secure the digital world.

+By knowing your enemy, you can defeat your enemy.
+In the USA, the most senior police officers, even long after their pension, are advising residents how to secure their homes better.
+They come to your house and tell you where your weak points are around the house.
+They can advise this because they KNOW their enemy, the criminal that wants to break into the house and his techniques.

+Training your cyber skills means also keeping your hacking skills up to date.
+To do this, you need an environment to practice in, legally and safely.

+For this purpose, I have made a list of websites you can visit and practice your cyber skills.
+Every site has a different angle on the whole thing, so I'll summarize in a couple of words it's specifics.

+Some sites will offer you tutorials to help you, others will require you to find things on your own.

+I will update this post below regularly and add sites to this post so bookmark it to see the latest overview.

+If you are missing a site not mentioned in the list, please give me the link, I might add it to the list.

 |Site name|Description|
 |:--|:--|
 |[$natch competition](http://blog.phdays.com/2012/05/once-again-about-remote-banking.html)|Remote banking system containing common vulnerabilities|